Nadia Alawa: Early life

-Nadia Alawa was born in Ishoj, Denmark and grew up in Denmark.
-After moving to the United States with her husband, Aiman Alawa, and three children from Japan, Nadia went on to spend years homeschooling her eight children in the Northeast United States.
-Her eldest daughter is Laila Alawa.

-She started local fundraising soon after the Syrian Revolution broke out.
+Nadia Alawa started local fundraising soon after the Syrian Revolution broke out.
 As she successfully collected several containers of clothing, food and supplies for aid agencies, she realized she would be more efficient if she had her own organization.

 NuDay

 During her years of advocacy and humanitarian relief work, Alawa was exposed to the conditions of Syria's mothers and children as a result of the Syrian crisis.
 As a response, Alawa founded NuDay in 2013.
 The charity is a non profit organization that provides humanitarian relief to people affected by the crisis in Syria through its use of public donations, which directly fund projects such as building wells and educational facilities.

 Due to Syria's ongoing crisis, children are vulnerable, and an entire generation has become accustomed to a life filled with uncertainty and without access to education.
 Women, in the hopes of supporting their family, may resort to desperate actions, which NuDay seeks to stop.

 In an interview with NHPR, Alawa stated that, when it came to the impact people have had on the humanitarian crisis, "We have huge numbers of people who want to collect new items, who want to participate in doing the containers, and likewise with donations.
 We’re seeing new groups of people all over the United States and especially here in New England who want to be part of helping those mothers and children in being—making their own statement that they understand that humanity is at stake here and not letting terrorism be their voice."